 If you are using the WordPress stock theme with PowerPress being the only plugin enabled and you still have a conflict, one of the following may be the issue:

 - Missing or corrupt file in the powerpress plugin folder. – Delete the powerpress folder, then re-install PowerPress from the WordPress > plugins menu.

 - WordPress issue – WordPress database tables may be corrupt or missing, key WordPress php files may be corrupted or missing, or an outdated version of WordPress is installed.

-- Web server Issue – Possible issues include site/file caching issues, hard drive/hardware issues, load balancing/cloud corruption, improperly or corrupt .htaccess files, or outdated versions of PHP/MySQL could be causing the issue.
-Contact your web hosting provider about the issue.
+- Web server Issue – Possible issues include site/file caching issues, hard drive/hardware issues, load balancing/cloud corruption, web server module misconfiguration, 3rd party service hosted in front of your website causing erratic behavior, improperly coded or corrupt .htaccess file, or outdated versions of PHP/MySQL could be causing the issue.
+Contact your web hosting service to proceed.

-Feed or iTunes image Not Updating in iTunes Directory
+Feed or image Not Updating in iTunes Apple Podcasts Directory

-Please use the following list with your web developer / server administrator to diagnose your iTunes issue.
+Please use the following list with your web developer / server administrator to diagnose your Apple Podcasts issue.

 - Make sure your web server fully supports HTTP/1.1 protocol.
 This includes both HEAD and GET requests and multi-byte requests (byte serving).
 We are aware of low cost web hosting providers who provide CDN/cloud based web hosting that are not HTTP/1.1 complaint including CloudFare.
 If you are unsure of your web hosting providers CDN/cloud support, have them disable the CDN/cloud feature then give iTunes 72 hours to update.